jomielenriquez/mvc-bootstrap-training/README.md

   ![Go to Individual Components and check ".NET Framework 4.7.2 SDK" and ".NET Framework 4.7.2 targeting pack"](./img/1.5.png)

-- [ ] :busstop: Await the installation's completion.

 ## :test_tube: II.
 Creating your first ASP.NET MVC solution
 > For this example, we'll be creating a web site application for this seminar.
 We'll be adding our seminar poster into our application and use bootstrap to design it.